-- Finance and Operations redirects the user agent to the Microsoft Azure Active Directory (AAD) authorization endpoint.
+- Finance and Operations redirects the user agent to the Azure AD authorization endpoint.
 The user is authenticated and consents, if consent is required.
-Because the user is running Finance and Operations, he or she is already signed in to AAD.
-Therefore, the user doesn't have to enter his or her credentials again.
+Because the user is running Finance and Operations, he or she is already signed in to Azure AD.
+Therefore, the user doesn't have to enter her or his credentials again.

-- The AAD authorization endpoint redirects the AAD agent back to the client application together with an authorization code.
+- The Azure AD authorization endpoint redirects the Azure AD agent back to the client application together with an authorization code.
 The user agent returns the authorization code to the client application’s redirect URL.
-The application redirect URL is a parameter that is maintained in your Power BI configuration, as described later in this article.
+The application redirect URL is a parameter that is maintained in your Power BI configuration, as described in this topic.

-- Now that Finance and Operations has an authorization code on behalf of the user, it requests an access token from the AAD token issuance endpoint.
+- Now that Finance and Operations has an authorization code on behalf of the user, it requests an access token from the Azure AD token issuance endpoint.
 Finance and Operations presents the authorization code to prove that the user has consented.

-- The AAD token issuance endpoint returns an access token and a refresh token.
-Finance and Operations must have the access tokento request a visualization from Power BI.
+- The Azure AD token issuance endpoint returns an access token and a refresh token.
+Finance and Operations must have the access token to request a visualization from Power BI.
 Access tokens expire after a short time.
 The refresh token can be used to request a new token.